thetooth/robot-ctrl/README.md

 # robot-ctrl

-Basic EtherCAT control test of 2 axis SCARA robot based on SOEM and ruckig...
+Basic EtherCAT control test of 4 axis SCARA robot based on SOEM and ruckig...

 A web based visualization tool is available [here](https://github.com/thetooth/robot-gui)

 You need a linux platform prepared for realtime, see [here](util/tuned/Readme.md)

-And a pair of Delta B3-E servo drives, although you can use any drive after checking the PDO mapping.
+And some Delta B3-E servo drives, although you can use any drive after checking the PDO mapping.

 Control is done over NATS: